rfht/rigg/README.md

 # EXIT STATUS

 The **rigg** utility exits&#160;0 on success, and&#160;&gt;0 if an error occurs.
-The exit status reflects the
+After successful launch of the engine, the
 *engine*'s
-return value.
+exit status is returned.
 See engine-specific documentation.

 # EXAMPLES